Emblem

 Places to Eat in the Abashiri Area

-Important caveat: Places to eat in the region tend to come and go, open hours change, so it is not always possible to provide up-to-date information.
+Important caveat: Places to eat in the region tend to come and go, open hours change, and prices have also gone up in recent years, so it is not always possible to keep information up to date!

 We start with Abashiri here; use the links above for other areas.